SFDCCaSSA/sfdc-SelfRegister-custom/README.md

 # sfdc-login-custom
-Custom Login Page to demo
+Custom Login Page to demo in Communities

 <a href="https://githubsfdeploy.herokuapp.com">